-Each and every material in this world is made up of atoms.
-Each atom is build up of protons, which are positively charged, electrons, which are negatively charged and neutrons which are neutrally charged.
+Every material in this world is made up of atoms.
+Each atom is made up of protons, electrons and neutrons, which are positively charged, negatively charged and electrically neutral respectively.
 As we know a force of attraction prevails between these positively charged protons and negatively charged neutrons.
 A certain amount of work must be done to separate them.

 Electric potential is the amount of work done in moving a charged particle such as electrons between two points.
-Whenever we want to separate two oppositely (positive and negative) charged particles that have strong binding forces between them holding them together, we need to do some certain amount of work in separating them by overcoming the force of attraction between them.
+Whenever we want to separate two oppositely (positive and negative) charged particles that have strong binding forces between them holding them together, we need to do a certain amount of work in overcoming the force of attraction between them.
 The work done in separating them apart is stored as potential energy in each of these charged particles.
-The difference in potential energies of these particles is called as potential difference.

 What is voltage?

 Voltage is a common term used to describe potential difference measured in voltage.
 There is no difference between the potential difference and voltage.
 Both are the same.
 Sometimes it is also known as electromotive force.
 It is denoted by the letter V. Voltage can be either constant or varying.